Handcuffed Ronaldinho and brother appear in Paraguayan court

 The former footballer and his brother said the documents were offered as a gift by a Brazilian businessman, Wilmondes Sousa Liria, who has been jailed.

-Last year, a Brazilian court upheld a decision to seize the passports of Ronaldinho and his brother because of a lawsuit over alleged environmental crimes.
-The suit was related to the illegal construction of a fishing platform and a berth on the shores of the Guaiba river in Ronaldinho’s hometown of Porto Alegre.
+Ronaldinho’s passport was seized in November 2018 because of a lawsuit over alleged environmental crimes.
+Authorities said the former Barcelona star did not have the necessary environmental license to build a fishing platform on the shores of the Guaiba river in his hometown of Porto Alegre.
+With unpaid damages of $2.1 million, Ronaldinho’s passport was seized, along with that of his brother, to prevent him from traveling.

+In September of last year, however, the star reached a deal with prosecutors and got his documents back.
+It was not immediately clear why he and his brother did not use their Brazilian documents for the trip to Paraguay.

 Sign up for Daily Newsletters